 From the onshore cable landing site, the route will extend to the grid connection point inland.
 The route will run underground primarily along public roads, but also includes segments within other previously disturbed corridors such as an existing utility right-of-way.
 After the initial installation, all maintenance work will be accessed via installed manholes.

-• Located over 14 miles from the nearest shore in an area that allows for the minimization of environmental impacts.
+Located over 14 miles from the nearest shore in an area that allows for minimal environmental and human impact

-• Powerful wind speeds and ideal site conditions to support wind turbine foundations.
+Powerful and reliable wind speeds and ideal site conditions to support wind turbine foundations

 STRONG GRID CONNECTION